shelleyolivia/learn-tutorials/figment-learn/new-pathways/tezos/tezos-05-deploy.md

 # Challenge

 {% hint style="tip" %}
-In `pages/api/tezos/deploy.ts`, complete the code of the function and try to deploy the compiled smart contract.
+In `pages/api/tezos/deploy.ts`, implement the function and try to deploy the compiled smart contract.
+You must replace the instances of `undefined` with working code to accomplish this.
 {% endhint %}

 **Take a few minutes to figure this out**